 Garnish with a lemon wheel and a few cracked peppercorns.

-*Cucumber-basil-infused vodka: In a vacuum-sealable bag, add 1 liter of vodka, 1/3 of a cucumber (sliced), 10 basil leaves, 5 Fresno peppers (or sweet peppers if you don’t want the spice) and 2 thyme sprigs.
+*Cucumber-basil-infused vodka: In a vacuum-sealable bag, add 1 liter of vodka, 1/3 of a cucumber (sliced), 10 basil leaves, 5 Fresno peppers (or sweet peppers if you don’t want the heat) and 2 thyme sprigs.
 Seal the bag and place it into a sous vide bath for 2 hours at 130 degrees Fahrenheit.
 Let cool, then strain the solids.

 **Basil syrup: In a second vacuum-sealable bag, add 2 cups white granulated sugar and 2 cups very hot water.
 Shake to dissolve the sugar, then add 25 basil leaves.
-Seal the bag and place it into the same sous vide bath for 2 hours at 130 degrees Fahrenheit.
+Seal the bag and place it into the same sous vide bath as the vodka, for 2 hours at 130 degrees Fahrenheit.
 Let cool, then strain the solids.
 Add an additional 15 basil leaves, chill for about 2 hours in the refrigerator, then strain the solids.